brimdata/super/book/src/super-sql/types/set.md

 the result of `<expr>` and inserts all of the values from the result.
 If a spread expression results in neither an array nor set, then the value is elided.

-When the expressions result in values of non-uniform type, then the type of the set elements become a sum type of the types present, tied together with the corresponding [union type](union.md).
+When the expressions result in values of non-uniform type, then the types of the set elements become a sum type of the types present, tied together with the corresponding [union type](union.md).